Karl Lashley: Honors

 Lashley was elected to many scientific and philosophical societies, including the American Psychological Association (Council member 1926–1928; President, 1929), Eastern Psychological Association (President, 1937), Society of Experimental Psychologists, British Psychological Association (Honorary Fellow), American Society of Zoologists, American Society of Naturalists (President, 1947), British Institute for the Study of Animal Behavior (Honorary Member), American Society of Human Genetics, American Physiological Society, Harvey Society (Honorary Member), National Academy of Sciences (elected in 1930).
 In 1938, Lashley was elected a Member of the American Philosophical Society, the oldest learned society in the United States, dating to 1743.
 Since 1957, the Society has awarded the annual Karl Spencer Lashley Award in recognition of work on the integrative neuroscience of behavior.
 In 1943, Lashley was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences.

 Lashley was awarded honorary Doctor of Science degrees from the University of Pittsburgh (1936), the University of Chicago (1941), Western Reserve University (1951), the University of Pennsylvania; in 1953, Johns Hopkins University presented him with an honorary Doctor of Laws degree.

 Criticisms

-Lashley had a reputation as an objective scientist, but Nadine Weidman has tried to expose him as a racist and a genetic determinist.
-But Donald Dewsbury and others, have disputed the claim that he was a genetic determinist, citing research of Lashley's in which he found evidence of both genetic and environmental influences on organisms.
-Dewsbury does admit however, that Lashley was quite racist.
+Lashley had a reputation as an objective scientist, but Nadine Weidman has tried to expose him as racist and a genetic determinist.
+However, Donald Dewsbury and others have disputed the claim that he was a genetic determinist, citing research of Lashley's in which he found evidence of both genetic and environmental influences on organisms.
+Dewsbury does admit, however, that Lashley was quite racist.
 He cites a line from a letter that Lashley wrote to a German colleague which reads: "Too bad that the beautiful tropical countries are all populated by negros.
 Heil Hitler and Apartheit!"
 This line alone would leave little debate on this matter, but he cites others as well.